01 July 2016

 However, for Vapers the big question as The Championships emerge is: Can I Vape at Wimbledon?
-And the answer is, yes you can, but only in certain areas.
+And the answer is that you can, but only in certain areas.

-The official Wimbledon website states: “Smoking, which includes e-cigarettes, is forbidden within the stands of any court and in all areas covered by legislation.
+The official Wimbledon website states: “[E]-cigarettes [are] forbidden within the stands of any court and in all areas covered by legislation.

 So what does this mean?
 Well, you definitely shouldn’t vape when actually in a stadium watching the tennis.
 That applies to the two main stadiums – Centre Court and No. 1 Court – but also the smaller courts, even though they are more open to the air than the stadiums.

 It gets more complicated when considering areas outside of the courts and stadiums.
 Vaping is generally allowed as you’re out in the open air, but not in queues or Aorangi Terrace, which is more commonly known as Henman Hill.